promesante/accounts-api/README.md

 #### Display ####

-Transaction just created is left in data structures's `:result` in order to have it ready for the `entity-render` interceptor to set it in `response`.
+Transaction just created is bound to data structures's `:result` key in order to have it ready for the `entity-render` interceptor to set it in `response`.

 ### Data Structure ###